|

 or adhesive.
 Use one staple at each furring strip on the leading edge and two staples along the side.
 Drive a small finishing

 nail or use adhesive to set edge tile against the wall.
-Suspended Ceilings __________________________________________________________________________ Be

 careful not to soil the tile surface.
 Grease will leave permanent stains on ceiling tile.
 Professional tile installers rub

 corn meal between their palms to keep their hands oil-free.
-These are fine for basements, or other informal areas.
-Using

 them in "formal" rooms, like a living room or dining room, creates a "low-income" effect that may not